-Dover Kent Metropolitan Planning Organization has prepared this draft Metropolitan Transportation Plan (MTP) in accordance with applicable the provisions of Title 23 of USC and 23 CFR 450.324.
-This version, referred to as Working Draft Number 1, is intended for public review and comment, and is expected to be amended prior to issuance of a Final Draft in November for formal review by the MPO Public Advisory Committee, the MPO Technical Advisory Committee, and the Dover Kent MPO Council.
+Dover Kent Metropolitan Planning Organization has prepared this Metropolitan Transportation Plan (MTP) in accordance with applicable the provisions of Title 23 of USC and 23 CFR 450.324.
+This version, referred to as the Final Draft, is intended for public review and comment, and for formal review by the MPO Public Advisory Committee, the MPO Technical Advisory Committee, and the Dover Kent MPO Council.
 Council consideration of adoption is anticipated to occur in January 2025.